 Set within the heart of the renowned Mornington Peninsula wine region, this venue has all the rustic charm you’d expect from this beautiful part of the world.
 There’s kangaroos hopping by to say hi, tweets from trees full of birds, Kookaburras laughing themselves to sleep and nothing but the sweet sound of our great local musicians to fill the air.

 Once you arrive, make yourself at home at our pre-movie area and help yourself to an icy cold beer from Gage Roads Brewing Co or a great local wine from Stonier or tuck into some delicious treats from the Barefoot Bar and Candy Bar.
 We also have great hot food from our friends from Martha’s Table food truck.

-If you enjoy the finer things in life then we suggest you go for a VIP upgrade which will give you access to our premium recliners, a blanket and pretty awesome waiter!
+If you enjoy the finer things in life then we suggest you go for a VIP upgrade which will give you access to a premium recliner or a super comfy Airsack, a blanket, a bar of popcorn and pretty awesome waiter during the film!

 There is some parking available at Barefoot Cinema, but it is strictly limited to 70 cars and car parking tickets must be pre-purchased online.
 Tickets cost $5 per car.

 The car park is located inside Seawinds Gardens (as you drive in Purves Rd).
 The Barefoot crew will be there showing you where to park and how to get to the site, once you arrive.